-This is not a surprise on recent Chinese economic weakness and still somewhat problematic US-China relations, even if late-January secular US DOLLAR weakness had it recovering modestly above .7200-50 (now also weekly MA-41) prior to the current drop back below it toward the .7000 area once again prior to its current partial recovery.
+This was not a surprise on previous Chinese economic weakness and still somewhat problematic US-China relations, even if late-January secular US DOLLAR weakness had it recovering modestly above .7200-50 (now also weekly MA-41) prior to the recent drop back below it toward the .7000 area once again prior to recent partial recoveries.
 Next lower major support is not until the .6825 area early-2016 10-year trading lows.

-And it is also notable that it is not doing better at present if indeed the US-China trade talks are about to conclude on a constructive note (whatever that may mean.)
+And it is also notable that it is not doing even better at present if indeed US-China trade talks are concluding soon on a constructive note (whatever that may mean.)
 Is this possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth?
 That certainly seems to be the case regarding the Fed's more accommodative stance.

-The EMERGING CURRENCIES are still more country-specific trends than previous, even if they enjoyed a bounce on the previous US-China potential rapprochement that somehow does not seem as apparent at present... another global economic performance concern.
+The EMERGING CURRENCIES are still more country-specific trends than previous, even if they have enjoyed bounces on various signs of potential US-China rapprochement.